Estimate Time7 min

 Stocks and bonds.
 These are probably what come to mind when you think about how to start investing.
 A stock gives you partial ownership in an individual company, while a bond is a loan you give to a government, agency, or corporation that is repaid with interest.
 You could potentially make money if the stocks you hold rise in value—or lose money if they drop.
 Bonds typically make interest payments until a set date.

 Exchange-traded funds (ETFs) and mutual funds.
-Both ETFs and mutual funds offer a basket of securities (such as stocks or bonds) inside one investment.
+Both ETFs and mutual funds offer a basket of securities (such as stocks and bonds) inside one investment.
 You could put a few of them together to create a portfolio or buy an all-in-one fund—an easy-to-manage diversified option.
-Target date funds are an asset mix of stocks, bonds, and other investments that automatically becomes more conservative as the fund approaches its target retirement date and beyond.
+Target date funds invest in a diversified mix of securities and automatically become more conservative as the fund approaches its target retirement date and beyond.
 But remember, the principal invested is not guaranteed.

 Getting some help.
-Investing in individual stocks, bonds, or funds takes a lot of time and research.
+Investing in individual stocks, bonds, or funds on your own takes a lot of time, research, and watching the markets.
 But there are many ways to get help creating and maintaining your portfolio.
 An investment provider like Fidelity can help you create a personalized investment plan based on your goals.
-You can also choose to have your money managed for you with an affordable robo advisor, such as Fidelity Go®, where you answer a few questions online, we'll suggest an investment strategy, and our investment professionals will manage your money according to your selected investment strategy, making adjustments as needed to help keep you on track.
+You can put that plan into action yourself, or you can choose to have your money managed for you with an affordable robo advisor, such as Fidelity Go®, where you answer a few questions online, we'll suggest an investment strategy, and our investment professionals will manage your money according to your selected investment strategy, making adjustments as needed to help keep you on track.
+With a full suite of digital planning tools and digital coaching at your disposal, investing with our robo advisor comes with no fee for balances under $25,000, and 0.35% for balances of $25,000 and above.

 5. Treat yourself